-The Complainant has established its right to the "ASSAB" trademarks by submitting trademark registration certificates and records from various jurisdictions, such as Hong Kong, Mainland China and so on.
+The Complainant has established its right to the "ASSAB" trademarks by submitting trademark registration certificates and records across various jurisdictions, such as Hong Kong, Mainland China and so on.

-There is no doubt that the Disputed Domain Name < assab-tool.com > completely incorporates the Complainant's "ASSAB" trademark which is the only distinctive part of the whole Disputed Domain Name, and such incorporation makes the Disputed Domain Name confusingly similar with the Complainant's trademark.
-With respect to the added word "tool", since the website located at the address of the Disputed Domain Name has been set up to be an associated website of the Complainant, given that the Complainant's logo and introduction have been substantially copied, and that the business conducted at the website seems to be one of engaging in the sale of tool steel and so on; it must be concluded that the word "tool" in the Disputed Domain Name can only be recognized as an indication of the content of the Disputed Domain Name website, and it does no alleviate any possible confusion when the Disputed Domain Name is considered as a whole.
+There is no doubt that the Disputed Domain Name < assab-zg.com > completely incorporates the Complainant's "ASSAB" trademark which is the only distinctive part of the whole Disputed Domain Name, and such incorporation makes the Disputed Domain Name confusingly similar with the Complainant's trademark.
+With respect to the addition of the letters "zg", considering that the website connected to the Disputed Domain Name is operated in Chinese and is probably targeting at Chinese speaking Internet viewers, it is reasonable to infer that the "zg" is referring to the abbreviation of the Pinyin form of "China", which is "Zhong Guo".
+Thus, it means that the added "zg" can be deemed as a geographical term, which does not alleviate confusing similarity.
 As to the hyphen "-" added between the words of the Disputed Domain Names and the gLTD".com" attached at the end thereof, such additions do not confer to the whole a new meaning involving the absence of risk of confusion with the trademarks - See WIPO Case France Telecom SA v.
 France Telecom Users Group, D2000-0074.

-In conclusion, the Panel finds that the Complainant has satisfied Paragraph 4(a)(i).
+In conclusion, the Panel finds that the Complainant has satisfied the Paragraph 4(a)(i).